Castian999/Backrooms/README.md

     2025-06-29 : ⚗️ Finished atomic/molecular mass, started gases (chem) | ➗ Finished irrational inequalities, started nested radicals (math) | Kept going despite inner storms.
     2025-06-30 : ➗ Exercises on nested radicals (math) | 🧲 Worked on friction problems (physics) | Not a great day, but stayed in motion.
     2025-07-01 : 💤 Rest day – Took time to deal with emotional challenges.
 Still in the game.
+    2025-07-02 : 📘 Exercises on double radicals (math) | Only 2 pomodoros, but kept the momentum alive.